 Join Charlie Brown as he ponders life’s big questions with the rest of the Peanuts gang.
 This production is great for little ones who haven’t yet been introduced to the iconic Peanuts characters, and for those who already love the this group of friends.
 This show runs for about an hour.

 800 Block of Upshur Street NW

-A group of volunteer residents organizes this free festival which celebrates “the creativity, diversity, culture, and people of Petworth and its surrounding neighborhoods.”
-In addition to music, food, and games, attendees can enjoy a dog show and Petworth history storytelling.
+A group of volunteer residents organizes this FREE festival which celebrates “the creativity, diversity, culture, and people of Petworth and its surrounding neighborhoods.”
+In addition to music, food, and games, attendees can enjoy a dog show!
 There will be a Kids Zone hosting a full day of family-friendly activities and music.
 Check out the event website for a full schedule of events.

 Silver Spring Civic Center at Veterans Plaza